bitextor/bitextor/docs/README.md

 * [Optional] **Linguacrawl**

-  Linguacrawl is a top-level domain (TLD) crawler which can be installed from its' [repository](https://github.com/transducens/linguacrawl/) via pip.
+  Linguacrawl is a top-level domain (TLD) crawler which can be installed from its [repository](https://github.com/transducens/linguacrawl/) via pip.
   If you decide to use it, be aware that CLD3 is needed first in order to install linguacrawl.
-Once installed, this crawler can be used indepently of bitextor running `linguacrawl config-file.yaml`.
+Once installed, this crawler can be used independently of bitextor running `linguacrawl config-file.yaml`.

   ```bash
   # linguacrawl: